| Title: | Iterate Multiple Realisations of Stochastic Models |

 the same parameter for each draw.

-If a matrix is provided with n
+If a matrix is provided with n rows and n_streams

-columns then we use a parameter value [i, j]
+columns then we use a parameter value [i, j] for the ith

-draw on the j
+draw on the jth stream.

-The rules are slightly different for the prob
+The rules are slightly different for the prob argument to

-is a vector of values.
+multinomial as for that prob is a vector of values.
 As such

 we shift all dimensions by one:

-If a vector we use same prob
+If a vector we use same prob every draw from every stream

-and there are length(prob)
+and there are length(prob) possible outcomes.

-columns then vary over each draw (the
+If a matrix with n columns then vary over each draw (the

-th draw using vector prob[, i]
+ith draw using vector prob[, i] but shared across all

 streams.
-There are nrow(prob)
+There are nrow(prob) possible outcomes.

 If a 3d array is provided with 1 column and n_streams